Chris-repo/civ-ipriot-smiley/knowledge_and_evidence.md

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

+> The author did not expect them to blink in the same way because the implementation of the blink method is abstract,
-> An abstract method requires you to create a method implementation, subclasses of smileys that blink can override the blink implementation.
+> an abstract method requires you to create a method implementation.
+> Subclasses of smileys that blink can override the blink implementation resulting in different functionality.
 >

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.